synshop/rtfm/docs/admins/kiosk.md

   1. Connect the HDMI cable to the large monitor
   1. Fabricate a case for the Pi, OLED and sensor like shown above - but up to you how this looks ;)
   1. Fabricate a sign with the info and QR code
-  1. Mount the monitor and Pi set up to the wall
+  1. Mount the Big ass TV and Sign, and Pi set up to a wall

 ## Software set up